 Acquia Cloud defines Drush aliases for all of your application's environments.
-For example, the application named (Acquia Cloud username) mysite has the following Drush aliases for its Development, Staging, and Production environments:
+For example, the application named (Acquia Cloud username) example has the following Drush aliases for its Development, Staging, and Production environments:

 Your environments might not all be on the same server, depending on your account and configuration.
 Using Drush's remote command capability, you can use any of the aliases to access any of your applications from your local computer or any Acquia Cloud server.
 The remote aliases work seamlessly if you have your SSH private key available on the source server.
 To use your SSH private key from Acquia Cloud without having to copy the private key to the Acquia Cloud server, use SSH key forwarding by using the